Manager Amber Butler

 Commander Romano Bassi

 Commander Romano Bassi, the son of Italian immigrants, grew up in the San Fernando Valley with English as his second language.
 In 1994, Romano moved to Ventura County and joined the Sheriff’s Office.
 After graduating the academy, Romano was assigned to the Pre-Trial Detention Facility and was one of the opening staff members for the newly constructed Todd Road Jail.
 Romano’s past assignments include patrol deputy in the Moorpark and Thousand Oaks areas, Administrative Scheduling Senior Deputy and Property Crimes Investigator.
 Romano was also a member of the Special Weapons and Tactics Team (S.W.A.T.) for 16 years.
 As a sergeant, Romano worked assignments as Jail Watch Commander, Patrol Sergeant, and the Thousand Oaks Community Oriented Policing and Problem Solving (C.O.P.P.S.)
 Unit Sergeant.
 In 2015, Romano was promoted to Captain and worked as a Patrol Watch Commander.
 In 2017, Romano became the Captain of the Aviation Unit and oversaw all airborne and search and rescue operations for the Sheriff’s Office.
 He also served as the Technology Captain where he oversaw technology related projects.
 Romano was promoted to Commander in April 2019.
-He is currently assigned to the Special Services Division where he oversees Major Crimes, Narcotics, and the Sheriff’s Systems Bureau.
-He also oversees the Aviation/Search and Rescue Unit, Intelligence Unit, Crime Analysis Unit, and the S.W.A.T. and Bomb Teams.
+He is currently assigned to the Special Services Division where he oversees Major Crimes, Narcotics, and the Crime Analysis Unit.
+He also oversees the Aviation/Search and Rescue Unit, Intelligence Unit, and the S.W.A.T. and Bomb Teams.

 Romano holds a Bachelor’s Degree in Adult Vocational Education from San Diego State University.